-- ActiveFedora- Built on RubyFedora, this ruby gem provides an active record oriented way of working with objects in Fedora - ESciDoc An eResearch environment developed specifically for use by scientific and scholarly communities. - · The Fascinator A front end to Fedora commons repository that uses Solr to handle all browsing, searching, and security. - Hydra Will provide a "Lego Set" of web services and templates that can be used for a wide range of content management workflows.
-(Not released yet but coming soon.) - Islandora A Drupal module that allows users to view and manage objects stored in Fedora. - RODA An OAIS-compliant, service-oriented digital repository system designed to preserve government authentic digital objects.
+- · ActiveFedora- Built on RubyFedora, this ruby gem provides an active record oriented way of working with objects in Fedora - ESciDoc An eResearch environment developed specifically for use by scientific and scholarly communities. - The Fascinator A front end to Fedora commons repository that uses Solr to handle all browsing, searching, and security. - Hydra A Ruby on Rails framework for building fully-featured digital asset management applications and tailored workflows built on Fedora and Solr. - Islandora A Drupal module that allows users to view and manage objects stored in Fedora. - RODA An OAIS-compliant, service-oriented digital repository system designed to preserve government authentic digital objects.